There is a scene in the 2003 movie “Under The Tuscan Sun” that I now can identify as the moment everything began to

 I turned to my friend and whispered, “What am I doing here?”…

 A month later I had left for California for four months (ironically in my 1991 Mazda Miata… a two-seat convertible) before settling near Daytona Beach, Florida, in early 2004 to begin a new job.

 With visions of Italian seaside drives in my head, the universe (or Mother Nature if you prefer) gifted me with a lot of time to begin my online research about international relocation courtesy of three hurricanes in six weeks.

 When LIOS announced Nashville as the destination for their Annual Retire Overseas Conference in August 2014, I knew the time had come to make my move.

-Shortly after the conference ended, I created a three-week itinerary for April to May 2015 that was anchored by a five-day conference attended by 700 international travel bloggers (TBEX) in Lloret de Mar, Spain.
+Shortly after the conference ended, I created a 3-week itinerary for April and May 2015 that was anchored by a 5-day conference attended by 700 international travel bloggers (TBEX) in Lloret de Mar, Spain.
 I was convinced that learning about successful travel bloggers’ nomadic lives would offer a glimpse into my future.